blackbaud/powerbi-connector/README.md

 Please be sure to utilize the [Blackbaud Community - Microsoft Connectors category](https://community.blackbaud.com/forums/viewcategory/586) for any questions and feedback related to this custom connector.

 ## Known Issues

+- PowerBI will throw an error when attempting to use the Membership List functionality if the corresponding environment does not have the Membership Module enabled.